ayuusweetfish/Fireflies-in-Forest-Flowers/misc/solutions/README.md

 # Solutions to Fireflies and Forest Flowers

-**How to use**: There is a text hint and an image of the full solution.
+**How to use**: For each puzzle, there is a text hint and an image of the full solution.

 Text is encoded to avoid spoilers.
 To read the text —
 > paste whatever in this blockquote into the browser's address bar.